joolfe/postman-util-lib/README.md

 - Put a logo in the redme
 - Put logo in the docs
 - Put icons in the fatures and think in more features.
-- Manual or Automatic (using postman) installation.
 - Explain where is going to be published.
 - Provided methods.
 - Tutorial about how to use it with postman collection examples.
 - Create gifs to show how to use it.
 - Put a sections whit typicall receipts (create a jwt request, validate a id token....)
+- Put a favicon in Jekil

 # Develop